vanesascode/fils/README.md

 # `Fils` threaded conversations platform

 - Fils connects people through microblogging and social networking.
-It accommodates up to 10,000 active users and 100 active organizations.
+It can accommodate up to 10,000 active users monthly, even more if the service Clerk was a paid Pro plan.

 - It is implemented with Next.js for both frontend and backend.
 It utilizes MongoDB with Mongoose for scalable data management, Zod for data integrity, Clerk for streamlined authentication, and Shadcn/ui, Tailwind, and CSS to enhance the interface.